 Numerology offers great insights, but it’s still a angle, one of many ways to glimpse your inner landscape.
 You are multidimensional, layered, and far too complex to be neatly summarised by a single digit.
 To really understand yourself, you need multiple perspectives from other systems.

 Each personality system is a mirror reflecting a different part of you.
 One reveals your motivations, another your cognitive wiring, another your emotional style.
-When you use them together, the reflection becomes clearer, and more accurate in a certain way.
+When you use them together, the reflection becomes clearer, and more accurate.

 Otherwise, you risk mistaking the frame for the picture.
 So, if your Life Path number feels off, don’t abandon self-discovery - expand it.